 - Ludicrous Gibs: Charles is blown to pieces in the Hanging Jar room.

 - Off with His Head!: Ashley gets her head sliced off in the Five's first trap.

 - Pendulum of Death: Seth Baxter wakes up in a room chained to a table, with two vices on either side of it.
 Above him is a large, bladed pendulum that begins to swing after his tape finishes playing.
-Seth has to push buttons in the back of the vices that will crush his hands in order to stop the pendulum from reaching his body, as his hands are the "tools" that caused harm to others.
-In sixty seconds, the pendulum will cut him in half if he doesn't succeed.
-Seth inserts his hands into the vices, but quickly pulls them out in fear.
-Trying again, he succeeds in crushing his hands and the pendulum ceases swinging for a few moments, but after a short pause, the pendulum reactivates and descends far enough to begin cutting into his abdomen, and eventually slices him in half, confirming that the trap was inescapable.
+Seth has sixty seconds to push buttons in the back of the vices that will crush his hands in order to stop the pendulum from reaching his body.
+Seth inserts his hands, but quickly pulls them out in fear.
+Trying again, he succeeds in crushing his hands and the pendulum ceases swinging for a few moments, but after a short pause, the pendulum reactivates and descends far enough to begin cutting into his abdomen, slicing him in half, confirming that the trap was inescapable.

 - Put on a Bus: The ending of Saw III revealed that Jeff's daughter was still trapped somewhere and Jeff would have to go through an entire new game in order to rescue her, and this rescue would be the MacGuffin that would drive the next few films.
 After her father had a bridge dropped on him at the end of the previous installment, she is found and rescued by the police ten minutes into this movie and never heard from again.

 - Jigsaw recruited Hoffman after Hoffman killed his sister's murderer with an inescapable Jigsaw trap.